 Her throat bore eleven cut marks on the ventral surface of the atlas, indicating that her throat had been slit (but not decapitated) before the neck area was covered with linen pads.
 Cut marks were not found on any of the other wrapped bodies.
 Her burial contained no grave goods in the usual sense.
 Only a couple of rounded sherds and a flint flake were found in the crook of her knees.

 Thick pads of resin-soaked linen had been carefully placed around the jaws and hands of all three females.
-Generally the finer textiles were against the body, the coarser on the outside.
+Generally, the finer textiles were against the body and the coarser on the outside.
+This coarser textile was used exclusively around the hands of only two individuals: Burial 16 and Burial 71.
 The threads were predominantly single, S-spun (clockwise rotation), with some two-plied (doubled), threads.
 The plied threads were S-spun and S-twisted.

 Mummy S. 293 (Museo Egizio, Torino) (Provenance: unknown)